metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 ## Giants @ Cowboys

 As expected, the Cowboys are leaving track marks all over the Giants defensive front.
 Dallas nearly piled up a hundred rush yards in the _1st quarter alone_.
+Kudos to Kellen Moore for opting to run the ball way more than pass it.

 Dak seems a little shook to me.
 I question his mental toughness.
 It's clear he's not too comfortable opening this game.

 Daniel Jones missing some long-distance throws.
 His inaccuracy can be excused a little bit given that Dallas is getting some steady pressure on him.

 Trevon Diggs may be something special.
 His pass coverage and nose for the ball is simply sensational.
+In a little over one quarter, he's nearly picked off Jones three times.

+Dallas loves its press coverage.
+It feels weird to say this, but it's nice to see Dan Quinn evolve his style of defense to something that seems to really fit his defensive personnel.